Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 Based on 1.11.

 - A spider in the bandit's cellar did not move previously.
 This is fixed now.
-- Fixed automap wall display glitch in hill caves and beast cave (change byte 0x0641 in sub-file 026 in 2Lab_data from 0x80 to 0x82)
+- Fixed automap wall display glitch in hill caves and beast cave (change byte 0x0641 in sub-file 026 in 2Lab_data.amb from 0x80 to 0x82)
 - Changed "FISHERMEN" to "FISHERMAN" when observing Sally.
+- The monsters in Gadlon cellar 1 now are active on the map (previously due to a bug they were behind the outside walls)
+- Chris' boots are no longer broken but instead identified (change byte 0x014F in sub-file 005 in Party_char.amb from 0x02 to 0x01)

 ## Version 1.11